 But for how many months exactly?
 That’s the big question.

 Paying for a marketing campaign which bring trial customers who cancel after one payment – or worse, before the first payment – is very different from paying to attract sticky subscribers.

-A marketing director of a subscription business should be willing to pay WAY more to attract customers than stay 12 months than customers who only stay one month.
+A marketing director of a subscription business should be willing to pay WAY more to attract customers that stay 12 months than customers who only stay one month.

 12 times more, to be precise.

-There are two ways for a marketing manager to see this data in Google Analytics: one is a more difficult, manual solution; the other is an easier, automated solution that ties recurring payments back to the original campaigns.
+There are two ways for a marketing manager to see this data in Google Analytics: the first is a more difficult, manual solution.
+The other is an easier, automated solution that ties recurring payments back to their original campaigns.